 GP negligence

-Unfortunately, medical negligence can happen at your trusted family GP as well as at the hospital.
+Unfortunately, negligence can happen at your trusted family GP as well as at the hospital.
 The GP can offer care below accepted standards, and your health can suffer as a result.

-GP medical negligence claims follow when GP medical care harms you or a loved one.
+GP negligence claims follow when GP medical care harms you or a loved one.
 Examples of GP negligence claims include:

-Building a successful medical negligence claim against your GP may not be pleasant, but you should not have to suffer for their negligent treatment.
+Building a successful negligence claim against your GP may not be pleasant, but you should not have to suffer for their negligent treatment.

 Pharmacy negligence